 4. Assesses Controls

-Internal audit is beneficial because it improves the control environment of the organization by assessing efficiency and operating effectiveness.
+Internal auditing is beneficial because it improves the control environment of the organization by assessing efficiency and operating effectiveness.
 Are your controls fulfilling their purpose?
 Are they adequate in mitigating risk?

 Still have questions about developing your own internal audit program?
-Contact us today in the form below and let’s start building your internal audit program.
+Contact us today and let’s start building your internal audit program.